-From here you'll slowly widened the straps away from you while keeping a tight midsection.
+From here you'll slowly widen the straps away from you while keeping a tight midsection.
 Your elbows should be slightly flexed.
-Once your face is almost touching the ground, recover to starting position by brining the straps together at the top of the push up position.
+Once your face is almost touching the ground, recover to starting position by bringing the straps together at the top of the push up position.

 |TRX Inverted Row* - 90-120 sec||2||8|